-3) Inadequate reports and forecasting.
-When companies don’t use or have access to accurate reports such as sales trends, best-selling items, customer behavior, and the like – they fall into the trap of ordering too much and experience the problems of a bloated inventory, or order too little and experience stockouts and lost customers.
-With accurate real-time reporting that is accessible 24/7 anytime, from anywhere, companies can forecast their customers’ future behavior and order accordingly to meet customer demand without exceeding their budget.
+3) Inadequate reports and demand forecasting.
+When companies don’t use or have access to accurate information such as sales trends, best-selling products, customer behavior, and the like – they fall into the trap of ordering too much inventory.
+When this happens, companies experience the problems of an excessive amount of finished goods, ordering too few finished products, experiencing shortages, and losing customers.
+With accurate real-time reporting accessible 24/7, anytime, from anywhere, companies can forecast their customers’ future behavior and order accordingly to meet customer demand without exceeding their budget.

-Let’s take a look at four high-profile brands and how a crisis of inventory created some real problems that could have been prevented had they managed their inventory properly:
+Let’s take a look at four high-profile brands and how a crisis of inventory created some real problems that companies could have prevented had they managed their inventory properly:

 Nike’s Excess Inventory Problem

-As one of the most recognized athletic brands in the world, Nike has a lot of goods to manage.
+As one of the world's most recognized athletic brands, Nike has many goods to manage.
 And as a result, it has had difficulty keeping inventory under control.
 In the early 2000s, the company adopted an updated inventory management software after losing around $100 million in sales due to issues with tracking goods.
-The software promised to help Nike predict items that would sell best and prepare the company to meet demands, but bugs and data errors resulted in incorrect forecasts and led to millions more lost.
+The software promised to help Nike predict items that would sell best and prepare the company to meet demands, but bugs and data errors resulted in incorrect demand forecasts and led to millions more lost.

-Nike’s case illustrated just how crucial it is to manage inventory as well as your inventory management system properly.
-When choosing an inventory management solution, it’s vital to ensure the quality of software that your vendor provides and that it is accurate, flexible and customized for your particular business.
-It needs to be able to grow and change as the business and the customer base changes.
+Nike’s case illustrated just how crucial it is to correctly manage stock levels and your inventory management system.
+When choosing an inventory management solution, it’s vital to ensure the quality of software your vendor provides is accurate, flexible, and customized for your particular business.
+It needs to be able to grow and change as the business and the customer base change.

 Nike continues to have issues with inventory.
-2016 was a challenging year for the retailer, as Nike’s gross margin declined due to a higher percentage of discounted sales because of inventory management problems.
-The retailer continues to take steps to control their inventory management practices through manufacturing overhauls better and allowing new technology to bring manufacturing to the digital age.
-Ultimately Nike will remain a global leader as it keeps on exploring new markets, innovating new products and generating its supply channels.
+2016 was challenging for the retailer, as Nike's gross margin declined due to a higher percentage of discounted sales because of inventory management problems.
+The retailer continues to take steps to control its inventory management practices through manufacturing overhauls better and allowing new technology to bring manufacturing to the digital age.
+Ultimately Nike will remain a global leader as it keeps exploring new markets, innovating new products, and generating its supply channels.

 Best Buy’s Christmas Inventory Nightmare